daggerok/streaming-file-server/maven-resources/README.md

 Requirements:

-- minimum java 8 is required
+- java 8 or later is required
-- with postgres: docker-ce on windows 10 is required
+- install [Docker](https://docs.docker.com/install/) if you going to use postgres
-- if you on windows, you can use `scoop` command line package management for java and other required tools installation
+- you can use [`scoop` command line package manager](https://scoop.sh) on windows for java and other tools installation

 Read: